 …and place in the bowl.

 Follow with some broth and chicken.

-…add in some chop sticks, get a big spoon and enjoy some of the QUICKEST, EASIEST and TASTIEST Pho you’ve ever encountered!
+…and, of course, those perfect onions!
+Add in some chop sticks, get a big spoon and enjoy some of the QUICKEST, EASIEST and TASTIEST Pho you’ve ever encountered!

 - The Broth: